 Most website management systems such as Squarespace and WordPress automatically serve up the 2x resolution images to HD viewers, so if your website is built in one of these, then you don't need to worry about anything other than ensuring that you always use images that are 2x the number of pixels of the space.
 Without getting into too much detail, I can suggest the following rules of thumb*:

-- LARGE: 1800 - 2200 pixels wide for images that will fill the width of the content area on most websites
+LARGE: 1500 - 2500* pixels wide for images that will fill the width of the content area on most websites

-- MEDIUM: 1200 - 1500 pixels wide for images that will appear at 1/2 to full width of the content area
+MEDIUM: 1000 or 1500* pixels wide for images that will appear at 1/2 to full width of the content area

-- SMALL: 700 - 800 pixels wide for images that will only ever be shown at sizes up to 1/3 of the content area
+SMALL: 750* pixels wide for images that will only ever be shown at sizes up to 1/4 of the content area width

-These numbers will ensure your HD visitors will have a high quality viewing experience.
-The 'content area' on most web sites is usually around 960-1100 pixels wide as of May 2017 - though it's getting larger.
+The above numbers will ensure your HD visitors will have a high quality viewing experience.
+The 'content area' on most web sites on a computer screen is usually around 1200 pixels wide as of January 2019 - though it's getting larger as HD monitors and web TVs grow.
 In future, this number will most certainly change.
 Here's a handy illustration to help - the content area is the part of the main body below the top banner image where all of the text and images fit:

 The right file size

 The size of your file is determined by the overall number of pixels, combined with the amount of compression that has been applied.
-We'll cover compression next, but as a general rule, even if you don't use compression, you never really want to be uploading files larger than 1MB - and ideally, your images should be a lot smaller than that.
-We'll cover how to reduce file size using compression now...
+We'll cover compression below, but as a general rule, even if you don't use compression, you never want to be uploading files larger than 1MB - and ideally, your images should be a lot smaller than that (max 500k is a good target - the smaller the better!).

 The right % quality to export